What Recruiters Actually Look for in the First 6 Seconds

 Common things that kill a resume in 6 seconds

 An objective statement that starts with "I am seeking a challenging position..." is a fast track to the no pile.
-It wastes the most valuable real estate on the page — the very top — with information about what you want instead of what you offer.
+It wastes the most valuable real estate on the page (the very top) with information about what you want instead of what you offer.
+Flip it.

-Unexplained gaps without any context give recruiters pause.
-You don't need to explain everything upfront, but a one-line note ("Career break — parental leave" or "Freelance consulting, 2022–2023") stops the question forming in the first place.
+Unexplained gaps give recruiters pause.
+You don't need to explain everything upfront, but a one-line note, like "Career break: parental leave" or "Freelance consulting, 2022–2023," stops the question forming before it can become a reason to move on.

 The cover letter's role in all of this

 A good cover letter doesn't repeat your resume.
-It adds context the resume can't.
+It adds context the resume can't carry.
 Why this company, not just any company.
 Why now.
 What you'd bring to this specific team.
 That's what makes a recruiter open the resume with a warmer eye.

 Most recruiters will say they read cover letters when they're on the fence.
-Which means if your resume is borderline, a strong cover letter can tip you over.
-It's not always a factor — but when it is, it really is.
+Which means if your resume is borderline, a strong cover letter can tip the balance.
+It's not always a factor, but when it is, it really is.

 Write a cover letter that tips the scale